We performed a comparison between Azure Red Hat OpenShift and Red Hat OpenShift based on real PeerSpot user reviews.

 "Autoscaling is a very unique feature, but it could be useful to have more options based on traffic statistics, for example, via Prometheus.
 So, there should be more ready solutions to autoscale based on specific applications."

-Azure Red Hat OpenShift is ranked 10th in PaaS Clouds with 7 reviews while OpenShift is ranked 4th in PaaS Clouds with 53 reviews.
-Azure Red Hat OpenShift is rated 8.4, while OpenShift is rated 8.4.
+Azure Red Hat OpenShift is ranked 10th in PaaS Clouds with 7 reviews while Red Hat OpenShift is ranked 4th in PaaS Clouds with 54 reviews.
+Azure Red Hat OpenShift is rated 8.4, while Red Hat OpenShift is rated 8.4.
 The top reviewer of Azure Red Hat OpenShift writes "Runs on every platform; makes it easy to adapt to Kubernetes".
-On the other hand, the top reviewer of OpenShift writes "Provides us with the flexibility and efficiency of cloud-native stacks while enabling us to meet regulatory constraints".
-Azure Red Hat OpenShift is most compared with Amazon AWS and VMware Tanzu Application Service, whereas OpenShift is most compared with Amazon AWS, Pivotal Cloud Foundry, Microsoft Azure, Google Cloud and IBM Cloud Private.
-See our Azure Red Hat OpenShift vs. OpenShift report.
+On the other hand, the top reviewer of Red Hat OpenShift writes "Provides us with the flexibility and efficiency of cloud-native stacks while enabling us to meet regulatory constraints".
+Azure Red Hat OpenShift is most compared with Amazon AWS, whereas Red Hat OpenShift is most compared with Amazon AWS, Pivotal Cloud Foundry, Microsoft Azure, Azure Kubernetes Service (AKS) and IBM Cloud Private.
+See our Azure Red Hat OpenShift vs. Red Hat OpenShift report.

 See our list of best PaaS Clouds vendors.